-TRANSPORTING STUDENTS IN PRIVATE VEHICLES 8.36\+
+TRANSPORTING STUDENTS IN PRIVATE VEHICLES

 - I. The District will normally use school buses, as defined in Florida Statutes, for all regular transportation of students, prekindergarten through grade 12. - II.
 The transportation of students in privately-owned motor vehicles for educational field trips or school-sponsored or school-related events shall be approved by the Superintendent or designee on a case-by-case basis pursuant to Florida Statutes, except in an emergency situation. - III.
 The vehicle must be a passenger car or multipurpose passenger vehicle or truck, as defined by federal law, designed to transport fewer than ten (10) students. - IV.
-Drivers of such vehicles shall be required - A. to show proof of insurance coverage at the minimum limits required by Florida Statutes and at other limits that may be required by the School Board; - B. to provide proof of a valid driver's license; and - C. to comply with the requirements of the District's safe driver plan. - V. Vehicles shall not transport numbers beyond their rated capacity.
+Drivers of such vehicles shall be required - A. to show proof of insurance coverage at the minimum limits required by Florida Statutes and at other limits that may be required by the School Board: - B. to adhere to Florida laws and regulations related to driving including the Florida Ban on Texting While Driving Law; - C. to provide proof of a valid driver's license; and - D. to comply with the requirements of the District's safe driver plan. - V. Vehicles shall not transport numbers beyond their rated capacity.
 Students must be transported in designated seating positions. - VI.
 Appropriate safety measures such as use of seat belts shall be observed. - VII.
 The parent, as defined by Florida Statutes, of each student shall be notified in writing about the transportation arrangement and shall give written consent before a student is transported in a private vehicle except in an emergency situation. - VIII.
 Violation of this policy shall result in disciplinary action up to and including termination. - IX.
 The Superintendent shall develop procedures for implementing this policy. - X. School employees are authorized to transport students under unusual circumstances if approved by the principal.

-SEAT BELTS
+SEAT BELTS 8.37

-- I. The operator and each passenger of a motor vehicle who are conducting School Board business or a school-related activity shall be restrained by a seat belt when the vehicle is in operation.
-This provision is applicable to all vehicles as defined in Florida Statutes, except for the following: - A. A school bus purchased prior to January 1, 2001; - B. A bus used for transportation of persons for compensation; - C. A farm tractor or implement of husbandry; - D. A truck of net weight of more than five thousand (5,000) pounds; and, - E. A motorcycle, moped, or bicycle. - II.
+I. The operator and each passenger of a motor vehicle who are conducting School Board business or a school-related activity shall be restrained by a seat belt when the vehicle is in operation.
+This provision is applicable to all vehicles as defined in Florida Statutes, except for the following:

+- A. A school bus purchased prior to January 1, 2001; - B. A bus used for transportation of persons for compensation; - C. A farm tractor or implement of husbandry; - D. A truck of net weight of more than five thousand (5,000) pounds; and, - E. A motorcycle, moped, or bicycle. - II.
 A school bus purchased new after December 31, 2000, must be equipped with safety belts or other federally approved restraint system if used for pre-K to grade 12 students.
 Each passenger shall wear a seatbelt when the bus is in operation. - III.
 The number of passengers of a vehicle shall not exceed the number of seat belts which were installed by the manufacturer. - IV.
 School bus operators shall wear a seat belt when operating a school bus.